marcusLau/workout_tracker/README.md

 ## Instructions

-To use this app, clone this repository, run 'bundle install', and then run 'shotgun' to start the application.
+To use this app, clone this repository, run 'bundle install', run 'rake db:migrate', and then run 'shotgun' to start the application.

 ## Contributors